betsyjwolf/Making-Sense-of-Effect-Sizes-Systematic-Differences-in-Effect-Sizes-by-Outcome-Measure-Type/README.md

 # Systematic Differences in Intervention Effect Sizes by Outcome Measure Type
-This repository provides open access to data analyzed in the paper, "Making sense of effect sizes: Systematic differences in intervention effect sizes by outcome measure type" (under review).
+This repository provides open access to data analyzed in the paper, "Making sense of effect sizes: Systematic differences in intervention effect sizes by outcome measure type".

 ## Abstract